Adult Social Care offer

-We have a new way of working with the NHS to make sure that people who need care and support can leave hospital quickly.
+We continue to work closely with the NHS to make sure that people who need care and support can leave hospital quickly.
 Once someone is home, we will work out with them the best way to give ongoing care and support.
 For someone who cannot go home, this may mean being supported in a temporary placement.

 Vulnerable Person Response

-Adult Social Care has a new responsibility to support people in the community who are vulnerable because of Co-vid 19.
-This includes people who are shielded because of their age or health, people who are self-isolating and people who need more help to manage social distancing rules.
-The key duties we will be supporting in Adult Social Care are:
+Adult Social Care has a responsibility to support people in the community who are vulnerable because of Covid 19.
+This includes people who may have had to be shielded because of their age or health, people who are self-isolating and people who need more help to manage social distancing rules.
+The key duties we are supporting in Adult Social Care are:

 - ensuring access to meals